feathersui/feathersui-website/docs/haxe-openfl/slider.md

 > For simplicity, the example code on this page will always use [`HSlider`](https://api.feathersui.com/current/feathers/controls/HSlider.html), but the same APIs are available on [`VSlider`](https://api.feathersui.com/current/feathers/controls/VSlider.html) too.

-First, let's create an [`HSlider`](https://api.feathersui.com/current/feathers/controls/HSlider.html) control, set up its range of values, and add it to the display list.
+First, let's create an [`HSlider`](https://api.feathersui.com/current/feathers/controls/HSlider.html) control, set up its range of values, and add it to the [the display list](https://books.openfl.org/openfl-developers-guide/display-programming/basics-of-display-programming.html).

 ```hx
 var slider = new HSlider();